eoscostarica/eos-local/README.md

 Basic knowledge about Docker, Docker Compose, EOS and NodeJS is required to use this environment.

+Please look at our [Getting Started With EOS]

 **Global Dependencies**

 - Docker https://docs.docker.com/install/.